 Once you’ve added your network devices, Obkio's Network Performance Monitoring tool sends an SNMP request to a device, asking it to provide information about a specific metric, such as CPU usage, bandwidth utilization, or uptime.
 The device receives the request, responds with the requested information, and sends it back to Obkio.

 Obkio uses Ultra-Fast Polling (every 30 seconds) to provide results that are far more precise than the traditional software polling, which occurs every 5 minutes.
-This frequency more accurately detects short bursts of traffic or CPU usage that affect network performance and identifies the root cause of the performance issue.
+This frequency more accurately detects short bursts of traffic (packet bursts) or CPU usage that affect network performance and identifies the root cause of the performance issue.

 Once you’ve deployed network, device and CPU monitoring with Obkio, Obkio’s Monitoring Agents will continuously monitor performance to provide real-time insights into CPU usage across devices.
 This real-time visibility is invaluable for promptly identifying spikes in CPU usage, potential performance bottlenecks, or abnormal behaviour.